IvanTepes/Space-Facts/README.md

 - The orange buttons continue and blend in with the black-and-orange design, changing the color on hover.

 #### Colors used on site can see [here.](/assets/images/readme/colors.png)

 ### Icons

-The icons used in this project are provided by [Font Awesome](https://fontawesome.com/).
+- The icons used in this project are provided by [Font Awesome](https://fontawesome.com/).
 They were used as social media icons in the footer and on contact page as address, comment and map.

 ## Wireframes

-Wireframes were designed with [Balsamiq Wireframes](https://balsamiq.com/wireframes/).
-These were the first version of scope and some things have changed, removed or leave for later development.
+- Wireframes were designed with [Balsamiq Wireframes](https://balsamiq.com/wireframes/).
+These were the first version of scope and some things have changed, removed or left for later development.

 * Mobile  [here](/assets/images/readme/wireframes/mobile.png)
 * Detskop home [here](/assets/images/readme/wireframes/index.png)
 * Detskop planets [here](/assets/images/readme/wireframes/planets.png)